naomiHauret/lfgho-hackathon-2024/src/content/docs/01-about.md

 > **Aave** stands as a decentralized, non-custodial liquidity market protocol, where users can engage as either suppliers or borrowers.
 Suppliers contribute liquidity to earn passive income, while borrowers can access overcollateralized (perpetual) or undercollateralized (one-block liquidity) loans.

 By seamlessly integrating `ghooey` into their websites, developers gain the ability to create tailor-made widgets, facilitating user onboarding onto the Aave ecosystem.
-These widgets empower users to:
+These widgets allow end-users to:

 - Monitor their Aave portfolio
 - Deposit and borrow liquidity from Aave markets